 To address market interests, serve to support Montana’s environmental, cultural and historical heritage, and protect the interests of Montana cattle producers in international markets and trade issues.

-The Montana Cattlemen’s Association shall be true environmentalists in protecting and advancing their environmental positions in water rights, mineral rights and natural resources.
+The Montana Cattlemen’s Association shall be true environmentalists in protecting and advancing their environmental positions in water rights, mineral rights, and natural resources.

 The purpose of MCA is to address the market interests of Montana cattle producers.
 MCA will serve to support the environmental, cultural and historical interests of Montana cattle producers.
-A primary purpose is to restore prosperity to rural Montana by advancing the interests of agriculture.
+A primary purpose is to ensure prosperity to rural Montana by advancing the interests of agriculture.